Der-reale-Clemens/Checkpoint-Zero/README.md

 If you find any bugs please create an issue ticket, so that I can fix it, or at least try.

 # How to run the Game/Prototype/TechDemo
+Option 1: Download the .jar from the release section

-You need Eclipse to compile and run my Game at the moment.
-I will change that pretty soon, just haven't had the time yet.
+Option 2: You need Eclipse to compile my Game at the moment.

 1. Open Eclipse
 2. Go to File/Import